The Story of More (Adapted for Young Adults)

 Way up north, in Mower County, Minnesota, my parents weren’t paying attention, for I was one of the ten million babies born on September 27, 1969, and the last of their four children.
 The world would be different for this baby, my parents promised each other, and they made the ancient vow that all mothers and fathers make in the euphoria that follows a happy birth.

 I would have all the love that my father could give and all the love that my mother should have been given.
 She will grow up free, my mother resolved—free from hunger and from the shame of being taken by the county.
 My father, for his part, looked forward to a century of technologies that would save us all from sickness and want.
-Like the millions of couples who had come before them, and would come after, they looked at the world that they lived in and thought about the one that they wanted.
+Like the millions of couples who had come before them, and would come after, they looked at the world they lived in and thought about the one they wanted.
 Then my parents turned to each other, in love, and they named me Hope.
-And they were both right and wrong at the same time.

-This research became the foundation of a course that I taught many times.
+This research became the foundation of a course I taught many times.
 Each week during the semester, I’d pick up the chalk and teach a room full of students the numbers describing how planet Earth had changed since I was a kid back in the 1970s.
 I taught them what has happened.
 Not what I think might happen.
 Not what I think should happen.
 I taught them the things that I had taught myself.
 And as I did my job, I finally began to understand why I was doing it: because only after we see where we are can we duly ask ourselves if this is where we want to be.
+At the bottom of it all, I had learned, we have only four resources: the earth, the ocean, the sky, and each other.

 So if you’ll listen, I’ll tell you what happened to my world, to your world—to our world.
 It changed.